 WPRFMC Analysis cooler waters affecting fisheries and food security."
 This statement provides support for keeping the entire 50- to 200-nm EEZ open to fishing for the purpose of minimizing impacts to fisheries and food security.
 If EEZ waters around the NWHI are closed, the fishermen will not be able to follow the fish northward in the EEZ (which stretches to the NW).
 Climate change: "The most up-to-date science shows that marine reserves are an essential means to bolster climate resilience; strongly protected areas that safeguard species and ecosystem functions have proven to be six times more resilient to the impacts of climate change than unprotected areas."
 The studies cited in the Pu'uhonua document in support of this and similar statements focus on nearshore coral reef and other coastal ecosystems, which are already protected within the existing 50 nm monument boundary.
 These studies focusing on coral reefs cannot be generalized to pelagic environments in the 50-200 nm potential expansion area.
 Further, the Pu'uhonua document provides no evidence that large MPAs provide climate resilience in pelagic environments.
 Recent mass bleaching events in MPAs such as the Great Barrier Reef suggest that MPAs do not sufficiently protect marine environments from climate change impacts.
 The area being proposed for expansion is not a major fishing ground according to publicly available A fishing ground that provides up to 10% of catch is a major fishing ground.
 Longline fisheries follow the fish and in some years the best fishing has been in the NWHI.
 Additional details on these points are provided below. fishing ground according to publicly available data from NOAA."
 The fishery is a dynamic operation ranging over a large area of ocean where conditions shift in response to oceanic conditions and fish behavior.
 For example, there is a winter feeding migration southwards by bigeye which would not be fully utilized if the waters of the NWHI are closed.
 This winter bigeye run is especially important to the Hawaii longline fleet as it occurs during the holiday season from Thanksgiving to the Chinese New Year in February, when demand for ahi is high.
 Vessels can make shorter trips, fishing the US EEZ around the MHI and NWHI resulting in shorter trips, lower expenses and higher quality fish, leading to improved profitability.
 "The good news in the situation of the expansion of Papahānaumokuākea is that it is unlikely that the Hawaiian longline fishery would be significantly affected by the larger marine protected area.
-The most likely response in the situation of the expansion of Papahānaumokuākea is that it is unlikely that the Hawaiian longline fishery would be significantly affected by the larger in the expansion of Papahānaumokuākea is that it is unlikely that the Hawaiian longline fishery would be significantly affected by the larger in the expansion of Papahānaumokuākea is that it is unlikely that the Hawaiian longline fishery would be significantly affected by the larger in the expansion of Papahānaumokuākea is that it is unlikely that the Hawaiian longline fishery would be significantly affected by the larger in the expansion of the exp The claim that effort can shift out of the NWHI is indicative that the expanded closure will have no impact on highly mobile tuna stocks, which will move beyond the closure boundary to be caught by Hawaii and Asian longline fleets.
+The most likely response to the expansion of the PMNM is for fishing The claim that effort can shift out of the NWHI is indicative that the expanded closure will have no impact on highly mobile tuna stocks, which will move beyond the closure boundary to be caught by Hawaii and Asian longline fleets.
 Indeed, the Hawaii fleet may have to work harder to compete with the Asian fleets, whereas it is protected by the US EEZ around the NWHI and MHI.
-Moreover, major closures on the high seas have already been tested by the WCPFC and did not result in
+Moreover, major closures on the high seas have already been tested by the WCPFC and did not result in reductions to bigeye fishing mortality.